Triage of the Gaia DR3 astrometric orbits. II. A census of white dwarfs: A Census of white dwarfs

 Fig.~\ref{fig: AMRFvs m1} shows the relationship between the AMRF and the mass of the primary star for the NCE and RCE populations.
 The dotted line separates between \textit{class-I} and \textit{-II} systems, and the dashed line separates \textit{class-II} from \textit{-III}.
 The grey stripes represent the expected position of non-luminous companions in the mass range of $0.45-0.75~\solarmass$.
 Notably, the two populations are differently distributed: The NCE sample is concentrated around the grey stripe, which corresponds to the expected mass range for WD companions; in contrast, the RCE sample is more spread out and populates a larger area on the $M_1-\mathcal{A}$ plane.
 The distribution of the NCE sample indicates that the population is mostly comprised of MS+WD binaries.
 However, the RCE sample is not a pure sample of hierarchical triples, as suggested by the RCE \textit{class-III} binaries found on the grey stripe.
 These are likely MS+WD binaries that were found to have an apparent colour excess (see below).

 Fig.~\ref{fig:dAgb_hists} compares the distances, primary masses, $V$-band extinction, and Galactic latitudes of both populations.
 This figure shows that RCE systems are located at greater distances and closer to the Galactic plane than the NCE sample.
 The extinction histogram indicates that this may be due to our colour classification, as systems closer to the Galactic plane suffer from greater extinction and appear redder, suggesting that some of our extinction or metallicity estimates may be inaccurate.
 We further discuss this possibility in the following.
 An alternative explanation is that triple systems, which may be more luminous than MS+WD binaries, are observed at greater distances and show larger extinction values.
 The RCE primary-mass histogram in the top right panel of Fig.~\ref{fig:dAgb_hists} shows an excess of ${\sim}1\,\solarmass$ targets, accompanied by a deficiency of ${\sim}0.75\,\solarmass$ primaries (which is also apparent in the right panel Fig.~\ref{fig: AMRFvs m1}).
 These features do not appear in the NCE primary mass estimates.

-We do not have a concrete understanding regarding the cause of these features.
-We speculate they could be artefacts from the photometric mass estimation procedure of \citet{arenou22}, caused by the light contribution from the astrometric secondary in hierarchical triple systems.
+We speculate these artefacts stem from the primary mass estimation procedure, as they suggest that infrared excess is associated with its products.
+As mentioned above, the masses were derived using the absolute magnitudes of the targets without considering their colour index.
+Additionally, while the process did account for possible flux contribution from a single MS companion in a binary system, hierarchical triple systems were not modelled.
+It is, therefore, possible that triple systems were analysed, assuming their companion is non-luminous, in a process that affected their primary mass estimates, leaving a significant infrared colour excess signature.

 To test whether the differences between the populations are caused by vulnerabilities in the orbital fitting scheme, we checked for systematic differences in the number of measurements (visibility periods used; VPU), the goodness of fit (GoF), and the significance of the angular semi-major axis ($\alpha_0 /\Delta \alpha_0$) and parallax ($\varpi /\Delta \varpi$).
 The corresponding histograms are plotted in Fig.~\ref{fig:fit_info_hists}.
 While the two populations follow similar trends in these four parameters, the NCE population seems to have slightly better significance and GoF values.
 This is expected, considering the larger distances and lower Galactic latitudes of the RCE sample.